WDWidanage/Simscape-Battery-Library/README.md

 # Simscape-Battery-Library
 A Li-ion battery library written in Matlab Simscape language (Matlab 2023a).
-Battery models include:
+Battery library includes:
-- a thermally coupled Equivalent Circuit Model (first order) with look-up-tables for the parameters (TECM)
+1. A thermally coupled Equivalent Circuit Model (first order) with look-up-tables for the parameters (**TECM**)
-- a thermally coupled Equivalent Circuit Model with Diffusion (TECMD)
+2. A thermally coupled Equivalent Circuit Model with Diffusion (**TECMD**)
-- a thermally coupled Single Particle Model with Electrolyte (TSPMe)
+3. A thermally coupled Single Particle Model with Electrolyte (**TSPMe**)
-- a thermally coupled Single Particle Model with Electrolyte with ageing (TSPMeA).
+4. A thermally coupled Single Particle Model with Electrolyte and ageing (**TSPMeA**).
 Ageing includes SEI growth, Li-plating and negative electrode porosity reduction.
-- a few utility components to define the interface conditions with the battery models
+- A few utility components to define the interface conditions with the battery models
     - a simple battery cycler with CCCV charging,
     - a general electrical source - I/V/P
     - a controlled electrical source - I/V/P)
+-  Two general purpose functions `getVariables()` and `plotVaraibles()` in the +Utilities folder. `BatteryLibrary.Utilities.getVariables()` will extract the relevant time and distributed variables of any of the Battery Library models and  `BatteryLibrary.Utilities.plotVaraibles()` plots the signals.
+See "gettingStarted.mlx" in the "Examples\viaMatlabCode" directory on how to use these two functions.

 # Installation
 - Clone (or download) the repository.